Backup Files in Safe Mode Windows 7, 8, 10, 11 (Worry-Free)

 Way 2: Backup File in Safe Mode with Wbadmin

 Except for copy and paste, you can use Wbadmin to backup data in safe mode.
 Take the example of backing up all the data saved on C: drive to F: drive, type as below:

 Note: If you do not want to be prompted to confirm, you can add “-quiet” switch to the command.

 Then it will show you the detail of the operation and ask for your confirmation.
 Just type “Y” to start backing up under Safe Mode.

 Besides, you are still able to backup system drive and all the critical volumes with wbadmin start backup.
 Type as below and hit "Y" when you are asked to confirm the backup process.

 Wbadmin start backup -backuptarget:F: -include:C: -allcritical

-If you do not like an image backup, you can also clone the hard drive to another one without imaging using AOMEI Backupper Standard.
+If you do not like an image backup, you can also clone hard drive, system partition or data partition without imaging using AOMEI Backupper Standard.